Police: Mom sets herself on fire, kills herself and twins

 - Woman helps man short on cash, finds out he's Keith Urban

-Authorities say the girl was outside the house engulfed in flames Sunday and flagged a Vallejo police officer who was patrolling the area.
+Authorities say the girl was outside the house engulfed in flames Sunday and a police officer patrolling the area saw her.

-They say firefighters brought out the woman and her two daughters but one of the twins died at the scene.
-The other teenager died at a hospital along with her mother.
+They say firefighters brought out the woman and her two daughters, but one of the twins died at the scene.
+The other teen and her mother died at a hospital.